The 6 players Liverpool signed with Roberto Firmino – & how they fared

 As strange as it is to think now, the version of Milner signed by Liverpool in 2015 didn’t seem like a player who would still be playing at a high level seven years later.

 The England international had been a steady presence for Manchester City, helping them win two league titles but never scoring more than five league goals in a single season, and it was fair to assume he would be a better fit and more regular player for a team which, at the time, wasn’t fighting for honours on multiple fronts.

-Of course, Milner’s longevity and consistency has been a huge part of his value at Liverpool, not to mention fitness levels which most men in their mid-30s could only dream of.
-He’s now made over 250 appearances for the Reds in May and continues to be a valued squad member at Anfield.
+Of course, Milner’s longevity and consistency has been a huge part of his value at Liverpool, not to mention fitness levels that most men in their mid-30s could only dream of.

 If Firmino’s Liverpool career benefited immensely from the change of manager, the opposite is the case with Benteke, who had made such a memorable start with his bicycle kick at Old Trafford.